creationix/howtonode.org/articles/haml-for-javascript.markdown

 First we'll make a partial to render each link by itself and save it as `link.haml`:

+    #!haml
     %li
       %a{href: link}&= name

-Then we'll make a page to render the links and save it as `links.haml`
+Then we'll make a page to render the links and save it as `links.haml`:

+    #!haml
     %h1 Links
     %ul
       :each link in links